Navdeep-s/file_sender/README.md

 5. now in android app type the ip as shown in pc terminal and click connect
 6. now you can send file from pc or from android

+note.
+In android all the files will be saved in /android/data/com.example.test_reciever